memoryInject/media-review-app/README.md

   cd media-review-app
 ```

-Install with npm for root and frontend:
+Install with npm for root and front-end:
 ```bash
   npm install && npm install --prefix frontend
 ```

-Create a python environment and install with pip for backend:
+Create a Python environment and install with pip for back-end:
 ```bash
   pip install -r requirements.txt
 ```

-Migrate django in the backend:
+Migrate django in the back-end:
 ```bash
   cd backend
   python manage.py migrate